-There are lessons to be learned from the mistakes of others, and rather than discard these experiences entirely, we should learn from them.
-This white paper delves into three common missteps that have plagued some options strategies in the past:
+There are lessons to be learned from the mistakes of others, and rather than discard these experiences entirely, that we delve into that have plagued some options strategies in the past:

 - Excessive Leverage